mymh13/clo24-nikhal78-examwork/docs/journal/week_five.md

 - **Form Handling:** Traditional HTML form POST causes page redirects which clear error messages.
 Blazor form handling with `@onsubmit` and `@onsubmit:preventDefault` allows error messages to persist on the page.
 - **User Experience:** Small UI details like focus highlights, error message persistence, and confirmation dialogs significantly impact perceived quality and professionalism of the application.
 - **Security in API Endpoints:** When allowing multiple roles to access an endpoint, add role-specific checks within the endpoint to ensure users can only perform actions on their own data (e.g., users can only create tickets for themselves).
+- **Cosmos DB Enum Serialization:** When using enums as partition keys in Cosmos DB, they must be serialized as strings to match the partition key header.
+The default `CosmosSerializationOptions` doesn't respect `[JsonConverter]` attributes.
+A custom `CosmosSerializer` with `JsonStringEnumConverter` is required.
+Always use `allowIntegerValues: true` for backward compatibility when reading existing data.
+The serializer must be applied globally to the `CosmosClient`, affecting all containers, so ensure it doesn't break existing data models.
+- **Enum vs String for Simple Status Values:** For simple status values used as partition keys (like `OutboxEventStatus`), consider whether enums are necessary.
+Enums provide type safety, IntelliSense, and compile-time error checking, but require custom serialization for Cosmos DB.
+Strings with constants (`public const string Pending = "Pending"`) would be simpler and avoid serialization complexity, but lose compile-time safety.
+For this use case (simple status partition key), strings might have been the simpler choice.
+However, enums add value through type safety and prevent typos.
+The trade-off: simpler code (strings) vs. type safety (enums).
+Consider the use case complexity and team preferences when choosing.
+For complex state machines or many valid values, enums are worth the serialization overhead.
+For simple partition keys with 2-3 values, strings may be sufficient.

 ### Key Achievements
 - **Complete User Management:** Full CRUD system for users with proper validation, password hashing, and role-based access control.
 Edit functionality fully implemented.